 Adjust the White Balance of Your Image

-White balance stands for the correctness of the colours in your image.
-It involves adjusting colour temperature and tint.
+White balance stands for the correctness of the colors in your image.
+It involves adjusting color temperature and tint.
 Adjusting the with white balance has two goals.
-One is that the colours become realistic, and the second, that the whites in your photo remain white.
+One is that the colors become realistic, and the second, that the whites in your photo remain white.

 Some software even offer a white balance selector tool.
 This is a pipette with which you click on the part of the photo that is meant to be white.
 Based on the tones, the pipette estimates how much white balance adjustment it needs and automatically edits it for you.

-Decide how you want to edit your images, whether you want warm or cold tones, saturated or faded colours.
-Adjust HSL and selective colours in a way that conflicts your usual style.
+Decide how you want to edit your images, whether you want warm or cold tones, saturated or faded colors.
+Adjust HSL and selective colors in a way that conflicts your usual style.
 Be careful when adjusting the hue, saturation, vibrance etc. However, don’t hesitate to push your boundaries and achieve new results.